DarriEy/DELTA_2.0/README.md

 ## Overview

-DELTA (Descriptive এখানকার নাম দিন) is an innovative AI-powered research assistant designed to facilitate hydrological modeling, data analysis, and education.
+DELTA (Deliberatly Expert Liquid Topography Expert) is an innovative AI-powered research assistant designed to facilitate hydrological modeling, data analysis, and education.
 It leverages state-of-the-art technologies, including a conversational AI avatar, large language models (LLMs), and a comprehensive hydrological modeling framework to provide a user-friendly and interactive experience for researchers, students, and professionals in the field of hydrology.

-DELTA offers a multi-modal interface, allowing users to interact with the system through text and voice commands.
-It features an animated avatar that provides visual feedback and enhances user engagement.
+DELTA features an animated avatar that provides visual feedback and enhances user engagement.
 The system is built upon a robust architecture that integrates a React frontend, a FastAPI backend, and various external APIs for natural language processing, text-to-speech, and image generation.

 ## Features